-- The routes of the cables are not yet known, although it is assumed, as above that regional roads would be used within the Technology 3 Study Area; and - The technology that would be deployed to cross constraints such as rivers is not known; it is assumed crossings of large rivers would be trenchless and smaller rivers and ditches by 'open cut' requiring a need for diversions or over-pumping.
+- The routes of the cables are not yet known, although it is assumed, as above that regional roads would be used within the Study Area; and - The technology that would be deployed to cross constraints such as rivers is not known; it is assumed crossings of large rivers would be trenchless and smaller rivers and ditches by 'open cut' requiring a need for diversions or over-pumping.

 The various topics are described in terms of baseline and potential impacts on them from the proposed solution.
 Following this, each topic is considered in the context of risk and EirGrid's colour scheme used to illustrate the potential risk from each constraint for this solution.
-The assessment combines constraints during construction and operation, assuming construction constraints are temporary.